Neutron-antineutron oscillations from lattice QCD

-where the factor in brackets is calculated perturbatively, has residual dependence on the lattice momentum $p_\nu$ due to discretization effects, rotational symmetry breaking, and higher orders in perturbation theory.
-We analyze the lattice artifacts following Ref.~\cite{Blossier:2014kta}, with a representative fit for operator $Q_2$ and $\mu_0=2\text{ GeV}$ shown in Fig.~\ref{fig:nnbar_renorm} and similar plots for all operators in Fig.~\ref{fig:nnbar_renorm_supp} in \emph{Supplemental Material}.
+of perturbative and nonperturbative factors have residual dependence on the lattice momentum $p_\nu$ due to nonperturbative effects $\propto p^{-2}$, discretization effects $\propto(ap)^2$, and rotational symmetry breaking.
+We analyze these effects following Ref.~\cite{Blossier:2014kta}, with a representative fit for operator $Q_2$ and $\mu_0=2\text{ GeV}$ shown in Fig.~\ref{fig:nnbar_renorm}.
+Fits with varying momentum ranges up to $1.6\le p\le4.5\,\text{GeV}$ are used to define central values and stochastic and systematic uncertainties for $Z_{I}^{\text{RI}}$.
 We have found no substantial difference between fits using 1-loop and 2-loop perturbative factors in Eq.~\eqref{eq:ZSIdef}.
-A fit including $p\in [2.0,\ 4.0]$ GeV is used to define the central value and statistical uncertainty of $Z_{I}^{\text{RI-MOM}}$, and the standard deviation of best-fit results with six different $p$ intervals is taken as its systematic uncertainty.
-These statistical and systematic uncertainties are added to those of the bare matrix element in quadrature to estimate the total RI-MOM matrix element uncertainty.
-RI-MOM matrix element results are then converted to the $\msbar$(2 GeV) scheme using 1-loop matching~\cite{Buchoff2016},
+Fit details and similar plots for other operators can be found in Ref.~\cite{Rinaldi:2019thf}.
+RI-MOM matrix element results are then converted to the $\msbar$(2 GeV) and $\msbar$(700 TeV) scheme using 1-loop matching~\cite{Buchoff2016},

-where perturbative running to/from the charm quark threshold $\mu = M_c$ is used to convert $N_f=3$ lattice results to $\msbar$ with $N_f=4$ and $\alpha_s$ is taken from the four-loop determination of Ref.~\cite{Bethke:2009jm}.
+where the difference between $N_f=3$ and $N_f=4$ QCD is taken into account by matching $\alpha_S$\cite{Bethke:2009jm} and operator normalization at the charm quark threshold $\mu = M_c$.
+Statistical and systematic uncertainties of the renormalization factors and the bare matrix elements are added in quadrature.
 Higher-order matching uncertainties are estimated to be $\lesssim 7\%$ based on the size of 1-loop matching effects \cite{Buchoff2016} and are neglected.
-Final results for the bare and $\msbar$ matrix elements are shown in Table.~\ref{tab:renorm_me}.
+Final results for the $\msbar$ matrix elements are shown in Tab.~\ref{tab:renorm_me} and compared to previous ``MIT bag model'' results.

 \textbf{\textit{Phenomenological implications --- }} In BSM theories where $\Delta B = 2$ transitions are permitted, experimentally observable $\nnbar$ oscillations are low-energy phenomena that can be described in an EFT containing only SM fields.
-The low-energy EFT will include SM interactions plus additional $\Delta B = 2$ terms involving the operators $Q_I$ above,
+The low-energy EFT will include $\Delta B = 2$ terms involving the operators $Q_I$ above,